moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 The Batch Precompile contract on Tanssi EVM Appchains allows developers to combine multiple EVM calls into one.

 Currently, having users interact with multiple contracts would require multiple transaction confirmations in the user's wallet.
-An example would be approving a smart contract's access to a token, and then transferring it.
+An example would be approving a smart contract's access to a token and then immediately transferring it.
 With the Batch Precompile, developers can enhance user experience with batched transactions as it minimizes the number of transactions a user is required to confirm.
 Additionally, the gas fees paid by a user can be reduced since batching avoids multiple base gas fees (the initial 21000 units of gas spent to begin a transaction).

 The precompile interacts directly with [Substrate's EVM pallet](https://polkadot-evm.github.io/frontier/){target=\_blank}.
 The caller of the batch function will have their address act as the `msg.sender` for all subtransactions, but unlike [delegate calls](https://docs.soliditylang.org/en/v0.8.15/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries){target=\_blank}, the target contract will still affect its own storage.
-It is effectively the same as if the user signed multiple transactions, but with only one confirmation.
+It is effectively the same as if the user signed multiple transactions but with only one confirmation.

 The Batch Precompile is located at the following address: